Dreaming Whilst Black: Critical reception

 The review aggregator website Rotten Tomatoes reported a 100% approval score based on 17 reviews.

 Michael Hogan in The Daily Telegraph praised the "humour and heart" of the series, which "confidently balances serious points about discrimination, health inequality and history".
 Dan Einav in The Financial Times noted the satire of the creative industries' "superficial application" of buzz phrases such as "diversity" and "inclusivity" with Salmon a "natural, charming leading man".

 The second season received five stars from The Guardian, who described the series as "masterly".

 Accolades

 The series was nominated in the Best Casting category, and Ashley White was nominated in the Best Editing – Entertainment and Comedy category at the 2023 Royal Television Society Craft & Design Awards.

 For his work on the series, Adjani Salmon was shortlisted for the BAFTA Breakthrough Award in November 2023.

 In February 2024, the series won at the Broadcast Awards in the International Programme category as well as being nominated for the Best Comedy Programme award.
 The series was nominated for Best Comedy at the 2024 Broadcasting Press Guild Awards.

 In March 2024, the series was nominated for Scripted Comedy and Salmon was nominated in the Male performance in a comedy programme category at the 2024 British Academy Television Awards.

+In March 2026, Adjani Salmon and Ali Hughes were nominated for best writer in a comedy, with Salmon nominated for comedy performance, and the series nominated in the best comedy drama at the 2026 Royal Television Society Programme Awards.